CMS Department of Physical Education

 Course Description

-This is the Search Inside Yourself program, developed by Google, adapted to a one semester format.
-The course develops mindfulness-based emotional intelligence, mental and emotional resilience, and leadership engagement.
-This course include instruction and practice of mindfulness techniques including micro-practices.
+This class is the Search Inside Yourself program, developed by Google, adapted to a one-semester format.
+The course facilitates the development of emotional intelligence and mental and emotional resilience.
+It includes instruction and practice of mindfulness techniques including micro-practices which can be utilized throughout the course of one’s day, as well as supporting neuroscience.
+This course also includes dyads with other students and journaling.
 Emotional intelligence (EI) is now a top-ten skill required in the workplace; core EI skills such as self-awareness, self-management, and empathy are facilitated by mindfulness techniques and practice.
-By the end of the course, the goal is to help students thrive and enjoy greater productivity, effectiveness and well-being in all aspects of their lives.
-This course is being taught effectively offered in online format for 6-modules at $875.
-This course fee is $100 for 12 weeks of instruction.

 sportsmedicine@cms.claremont.edu